-- Original scoring form, completed by the official measurer (either P&Y or B&C)
+- Original score sheet, completed by the official measurer (either P&Y or B&C)

-- Fair Chase Affidavit, completed and signed by the bowhunter and signed by a witness
+- The most current Fair Chase Affidavit, completed and signed by the bowhunter and signed by a witness

 - Three (3) photographs of the antlers, horns or skull (a view from the front, a view from the left and a view from the right)